Boxcar Willie: Biography

 Martin entered American mainstream pop-culture consciousness due to a series of television commercials for record compilations of artists who were obscure in the United States, yet had large international followings, such as Slim Whitman and Gheorghe Zamfir.
 Martin went on to become a star in country music.
 In 1981, Martin achieved a professional landmark by being inducted into the Grand Ole Opry.
 He also had success outside of the United States, with his 1980 album King of the Road giving him his greatest chart success by reaching number five in the UK Albums Chart.
-Traveling around the world with Martin's band was his steadfast and trusty steel guitar-player Chubby Howard, a radio-show host and musician for many years.
+Traveling around the world with Martin's band was his steel guitar-player Chubby Howard, a radio-show host and musician for many years.

 In 1985, Martin moved to Branson, Missouri, and purchased a theater on Missouri Route 76, also known as 76 Country Boulevard.
 In addition to the Boxcar Willie Theater, he opened a museum and eventually had two motels, both bearing his name.
 Martin was one of the first big stars to open a show in Branson, paving the way for the other nationally known names who followed.
 He performed at his theater in Branson until his death.

 On February 23, 1992, Martin was featured on the second-season premiere of Tracks Ahead on which he performed with his band at the Boxcar Willie Theater.